 - Instant Digital Download

 If you currently have an Adobe Creative Cloud subscription, did you know that you have access to a variety of mobile apps developed by Adobe?
-Even their least expensive subscription plan (the Photography plan, which includes access to Photoshop and Lightroom for $9.99 per month) includes access to eight different mobile apps that have so much to offer!
+Even their least expensive subscription plan (the Photography plan, which includes access to Photoshop and Lightroom for $9.99 per month at the time of this writing) includes access to eight different mobile apps that have so much to offer!
 In this article, I’ll take you through an overview of all the Creative Cloud Mobile apps included in the Photography Plan, and explain some different ways that you can use them.

 The first app is a mobile version of Photoshop (called Photoshop Fix) that includes simple retouching with the ability to liquify, heal, patch, smooth, lighten, and darken images.
 You can also do some basic image adjustments such as controlling exposure, adjusting contrast, and saturation.
 You also have the capability to send your image directly to the Photoshop CC desktop program with layers intact, to continue editing there if you’d like.